crxzys-spec/astraflow/docs/worker-scheduler-architecture.md

 ```
 Adapters register handlers once via `adapters[]`, and every catalogued node picks the adapter plus handler combo it needs (`adapter: "browser"`, `handler: "open_page"`).
 This mirrors the `worker/packages/<package>/<version>/manifest.json` layout so execution routing no longer depends on runtime buckets.

-- All subgraphs are ‚Äúlocalized‚Äù when the workflow is saved/published: even external references are stored as a copy of the referenced workflow so Scheduler does not need to fetch anything at runtime.
+- All subgraphs are °∞localized°± when the workflow is saved/published: even external references are stored as a copy of the referenced workflow so Scheduler does not need to fetch anything at runtime.
-- Each container node references one of these subgraphs through `containerConfig.subgraphId`.
+- Each container node references one of these subgraphs through a reserved parameter bucket: `parameters.__container.subgraphId`.
 The node itself keeps the standard schema (`parameters`, `results`, `ui.inputPorts`, `ui.outputPorts`, `ui.widgets`).
-The additional `containerConfig` block holds the subgraph link and any execution policies:
+The `__container` parameter holds the subgraph link and any execution policies:

 ```json
 {